ontio/cross-chain/btc/README.md

 ## Framework

 <div align=center><img width="280" height="300" src="./pic/ark.png"/></div>
 As illustrated in the above figure, the cross chain framework consists of the Bitcoin chain, the Bitcoin relayer, the vendor's BTC signature and transaction creation tool, other relayers, and the target chain they are linked to.
-To put it simply, the user's BTC are first transferred to ORChain by the relayer, and then transferred to a target chain by their respective relayer.
+To put it simply, the user's BTC are first transferred to Polygon by the relayer, and then transferred to a target chain by their respective relayer.

 The parties involved in the ecosystem are:

-- [**ORChain - Relay Chain**](https://github.com/ontio/cross-chain/blob/master/orchain/How_to_join_cross_chain_cn.md): The relay chain is one of the crucial components of the cross chain ecosystem.
+- [**Polygon - Relay Chain**](../polygon/How_to_join_cross_chain.md): The relay chain is one of the crucial components of the cross chain ecosystem.
 Every type of node is deployed and maintained by different individuals or organizations and has its unique governance and trust mechanism.
 The relay chain is responsible for connecting them and transferring the tokens from BTC network to other chains.
-- [**Relayer**](https://github.com/ontio/cross-chain/blob/master/btc/How_to_Join_the_Bitcoin_Cross-Chain_Ecosystem-Relayer_Guide.md): Every chain has a relayer linked to them which monitors the transactions taking place in the corresponding network.
+- [**Relayer**](./How_to_Join_the_Bitcoin_Cross-Chain_Ecosystem-Relayer_Guide.md): Every chain has a relayer linked to them which monitors the transactions taking place in the corresponding network.
 They basically transmit the transaction information to the relay chain, thus connecting the relay chain with the outside world.
 Relayers collect small incentives for carrying out this task.
-- [**Cross Chain Vendors**](https://github.com/ontio/cross-chain/blob/master/btc/How_to_Join_the_Bitcoin_Cross-Chain_Ecosystem-Vendor_Guide.md): A vendor could be an individual, a group of individuals, or an institution that provides cross chain services.
+- [**Cross Chain Vendors**](./How_to_Join_the_Bitcoin_Cross-Chain_Ecosystem-Vendor_Guide.md): A vendor could be an individual, a group of individuals, or an institution that provides cross chain services.
 Anybody can become a vendor.
 The steps involved are pretty simple.
 All that is needed is a multi-signature BTC address, deploying smart contracts that lock and generate the tokens in the BTC network and the target chain respectively, and finally registering the multi-signature `Redeem` and the contracts on the relay chain.
 Everything is under the vendor's control.
 With the aforementioned components in place the vendor can enable the multi-signature tool and customers can start using their services.
-- [**Users**](https://github.com/ontio/cross-chain/blob/master/btc/How_to_Join_the_Bitcoin_Cross-Chain_Ecosystem-Users_Guide.md): Users includes anyone interested in transferring their BTC to other target chains such as Ethereum and use them in dApps and such.
+- [**Users**](./How_to_Join_the_Bitcoin_Cross-Chain_Ecosystem-Users_Guide.md): Users includes anyone interested in transferring their BTC to other target chains such as Ethereum and use them in dApps and such.

 ## Process Flow